 3) The concentration class is from Sawyer Hogg (1959; based on those given by Shapley and Sawyer, 1927).
 This subjective assessment of the apparent "compactness" of each cluster is more or less correlated with surface brightness, either the central surface brightness, or that within the effective aperture.
 More recent estimates of the concentration (usually the ratio of the core and tidal radii; see e.g. McLaughlin and van der Marel, 2005) -- again loosely correlated with the Shapley-Sawyer-Hogg estimates -- are wrapped in theoretical models, so may be less appropriate for visual observers than the older estimates.
 But those older ones come from photographic plates taken primarily in the 1920s, so can be affected by the telescope size, exposure time, limiting magnitude, stellar background density, and so on.

-4) The axial ratio (= b/a = 1 - e) is from White and Shawl (1987) or Harris.
+4) The axial ratio (= b/a = 1 - e) is from White and Shawl (1987) or Harris, with the position angle of the major axis "a" also from White and Shawl (1987).
 Many clusters are noticeably elliptical and the axial ratio (or the ellipticity "e") gives an indication of how "out of round" the cluster actually is.
 Flattening suggests rotation, and some clusters have indeed been found to rotate (see e.g. Bianchini et al. 2013 and references therein).

 5) The central surface brightness, not corrected for foreground absorption (from Harris and references therein), is found from fits of the run of surface brightness with radius (see Section II, above).
 Harris makes the point that these numbers are limited by the seeing and resolution of the ground-based telescopes used to collect the data.
 Many of the clusters studied with the Hubble Space Telescope have considerably brighter central surface brightnesses than the numbers quoted here.
 Some of the clusters have "collapsed" cores that can strongly influence the central surface brightness.
 These numbers may also be influenced by the presence or not of bright stars (particularly red giants) superposed on the centers of the clusters.
 Even single stars can affect the central surface brightness.